osmosis-labs/cosmos-sdk/snapshots/README.md

 the initial implementation, but can be added later without changes to the ABCI state sync protocol.

-## Relationship to pruning
+## Relationship to Pruning

 Snapshot settings are optional.
-However, if set, they have an effect on how pruning is going to be done by persisting the heights that are multiples of `state-sync.snapshot-interval` until after the snapshot is complete.
+However, if set, they have an effect on how pruning is done by persisting the heights that are multiples of `state-sync.snapshot-interval` until after the snapshot is complete.

 If pruning is enabled (not `pruning = "nothing"`), we avoid pruning heights that are multiples of